 Inspera exams can be set up as either open- or closed-book exams (also referred to as "locked" and "unlocked" exams).
 Teachers can choose the exam type that aligns with their assessment criteria and schedule.

 Closed-book exams limit the resources students have while working on their exams.
-The student must rely solely on his memory, knowledge and understanding.
+The student must rely solely on their memory, knowledge and understanding.

 In short, deciding whether an exam should be open- or closed-book is deciding if: